Aruvadai Naal: Production

 Aruvadai Naal is the directorial debut of G. M. Kumar, and the story was written by Livingston.
+The film was originally to be produced by Vigranth Creations and was to feature debut actors.
 Sivaji Ganesan's elder son Ramkumar made his acting debut with this film.
 According to Kumar, Aruvadai Naal was "chopped mercilessly" by the censor board.
+The voice for the film's lead actress Pallavi was given by another actress Uma Bharani.
+The song "Melatha Mella" was filmed at Prakash Studios.

 Soundtrack

 The soundtrack was composed by Ilaiyaraaja, with lyrics by Gangai Amaran.
-Kumar said the song "Devanin Kovil" was almost removed from the film because Ilaiyaraaja felt the film did not need it, but it was retained after Kumar pushed.
+Kumar said the song "Devanin Kovil" was almost removed from the film because Ilaiyaraaja felt the film did not need it, but the former successfully pushed for the song to be retained.

 Release and reception

 Aruvadai Naal was released on 1 November 1986, Diwali day.
 The Indian Express praised the film, saying, "Kumar and his team of technicians [..] have been courageous enough to make this film somewhat of an offbeat effort".
 Jayamanmadhan of Kalki wrote Aruvadai Naal is a film with unstriped margins that can tear the hand but with a different glow.